North Korean leader says he has ‘nuclear button’ but won’t use it unless threatened

 The idea of improving relations between the two Koreas is one that is frequently spoken about but seldom achieved, and Kim’s warmer words could also be seen as an attempt to drive a wedge between Seoul and Washington.

-When asked about North Korea’s nuclear claims on Sunday night, Trump said only, “We’ll see, we’ll see.”
+When asked about North Korea’s nuclear claims Sunday night, Trump said only, “We’ll see, we’ll see.”

 Daryl Kimball, executive director of the Arms Control Association, said Kim’s claims about his country’s nuclear capability underscored that there was no viable “military solution” to denuclearizing North Korea and that sanctions alone would not persuade Pyongyang to halt or reverse its nuclear buildup.